 Summer may be at its tail end, but there’s still time to enjoy the Richmond’s unique outdoor and indoor sites on a budget.
-Check out this list of FREE and cheap Richmond-area activities.
+Check out this list of FREE and cheap Richmond-area pursuits.
 Be sure to check in with the organization and events to see operating hours.
 Volunteering is another way to access these sites and help the community.

 Be sure to subscribe to email updates, follow @rvacheap on Twitter or like RVA (Richmond) on the Cheap on Facebook to stay in the know about the latest freebies & deals.

 Hot summer fun! + Free Family Fun in RVA!

 •Boat Launches and Marinas.
 Living in Richmond gives you great access to the James and Appomattox Rivers.
 You can also enjoy boating on Lake Chesdin in Chesterfield County.
 Check out a marina or boat launch near you and enjoy boating, fishing, canoeing, and kayaking in Virginia.

 •Farmers Markets.
 The Richmond area offers many weekly outdoor farmers markets where these individual vendors sell their produce, meats, and many other products.
 And when you buy it straight from the person who grew it, you know it’s as fresh as possible.
 Many local markets carry organic produce and meats.
 No middle man, means savings for you.

 •FREE Stuff for kids.
 There are many FREE activities you can do in Richmond with your kids in the summer from participating in your local library’s summer reading program to cooling down in pools and splash pads.